cositools/cosi-data-challenge-1/spectral-fit/README.md

 <img width="500" alt="CenA_BG_10x_Spectrum" src="plots/CenA_compare.png">

-This is an important lesson about the importance of having an accurate background model.
+This is an important lesson about the need of having an accurate background model.
 Not only do we need more sophisticated background models which include bright sources not being analyzed, but we also to be able to account for the complicated time variability in the measured background during flight.
 This will be a focus for the next Data Challenge.